When are the deadlines to apply for this program?

 What are the accommodations like?
 Who will I be living with?

 You will live with a host family, where you’ll either have your own bedroom or share a room with another student at Dar Loughat or a family member close to you in age.
-You’ll share breakfast and dinner with your host family and receive a food stipend for lunch.
-Read more about accommodations on our housing and meals page.
+You’ll share breakfast and dinner with your host family.
+Read more about accommodations on our housing page.

 Do host families speak English?